saied-salem/digital-filter-designer/README.md

 -  Control the speed of the filtering process (i.e the filter can process 1 point per second or 100 points per second or any number in between via a slider.
 -  Correct for the phase by adding some All-Pass filters.
--  Picking the suitable all-pass through a library available in website.
+-  Picking the suitable all-pass through a library available in website to add to original filter
-- Picking one or more all-pass filter to add to the original design filter.

 ## Filter Design Demo